carbon-language/carbon-lang/docs/design/pattern-matching.md

   constants.
 The difference is that in the template (`:$$`) case, the value is available as part of type-checking, whereas the value of generic (`:$`) constants is only known at code generation time.
-In the case of generic and template arguments to functions, the function body to be instantiated once for every combination of values to those arguments.
-Template arguments prevent type checking until the function is instantiated so the value is known.
+In the case of generic and template parameters to functions, the function body to be instantiated once for every combination of values to those parameters.
+Template parameters prevent type checking until the function is instantiated so the value is known.
-  Generic arguments allow the function to be type checked once when the body is defined.
+  Generic parameters allow the function to be type checked once when the body is defined.
 See the
   [generics overview (TODO)](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/designs/generics-overview.md)
   for more details.